PeterZsigmond/ChatForEveryone/README.md

 Hi!
 I'm Péter Zsigmond, and this is my first **Spring Boot** project.
 This is a chat web application, with REST web service.

 ## Requirements
- - Java 8
+ - Java Development Kit 8
  - Maven

 ## Install
+ - Configure `application.properties`.
+See below.
+ - Create database `chatforeveryone` (or as you named it in the properties file).
  - Run: `mvn clean install`
  - Now you only need two files: `application.properties` and `target/chatforeveryone-1.0.jar`.
 Put them in the same directory.
 You can delete the other files, if you want.
- - Now configure the `application.properties`.
-See below.
  - Run: `java -jar chatforeveryone-1.0.jar`
- ---

 ### Configuring `application.properties`
- - Before you first start the program, create the database, then set the `spring.jpa.hibernate.ddl-auto=` to `create` mode.
+ - At first start set the `spring.jpa.hibernate.ddl-auto=` to `create` mode.
 This will build the database structure.
 Then stop the program, and rewrite this field to `update`.
  - `server.port=` The port that the server is running on.
  - `spring.datasource.url=` Set this with the following rules: `jdbc:mysql://DB_SERVER_URL:PORT/DB_NAME?characterEncoding=utf8`
  - `spring.datasource.username/password=` MySQL username/password.